cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {: .notice--info}

 ## Installing Unlaunch
-Unlaunch enables you you to run any DSi executable on your console & launch previously non-working flashcarts.

 1. Navigate your SD card using GodMode9i to find and launch `UNLAUNCH.DSI`.
-2. Navigate to `Install now`.
+2. Select the install option.
   - If Unlaunch freezes at `ERROR: MISMATCH IN FAT COPIES`, please read our [FAQ](/faq)
 3. When completed, reboot (power down and power back on) your system in order to verify Unlaunch installed properly.
   - You should now see Unlaunch's management screen

 If you see Unlaunch's management screen at this point, you have successfully modded your Nintendo DSi.

-- If you'd like for Unlaunch to load into the DSi Menu instead of Unlaunch's homebrew launcher, check the [FAQ](https://dsi.cfw.guide/faq#how-do-i-change-what-booting-my-console-boots-me-into-when-i-have-installed-unlaunch).
+If you'd like for Unlaunch to load into the DSi Menu instead of Unlaunch's homebrew launcher, check the [FAQ](https://dsi.cfw.guide/faq#how-do-i-change-what-booting-my-console-boots-me-into-when-i-have-installed-unlaunch).
+{: .notice--info}

 - Keeping Memory Pit (`pit.bin`) is unnecessary since you now have a stabler way to launch Nintendo DSi Homebrew.
 You can now delete it or restore a backup to a pit.bin file you've made before.
 - Keeping GodMode9i is nice to have but is not a requirement.
 We recommend renaming it back to `GodMode9i.nds`, to prevent it from conflicting with other Nintendo DS homebrew you may come across.